WeblateOrg/weblate/README.rst

 Live chat
 ----
 Live chat about Weblate is available at Libera.Chat IRC network.
-The channel name is #libera .
+The channel name is #weblate .
 This can be accessed by, for example, http://web.libera.chat or an IRC client installed on your computer.

 License
 -------